Caoimhinv/pands-project2021/README.md

 >"A violin plot plays a similar role as a box ... plot.
 It shows the distribution of quantitative data across several levels of one (or more) categorical variables such that those distributions can be compared.
 Unlike a box plot, in which all of the plot components correspond to actual datapoints, the violin plot features a kernel density estimation of the underlying distribution."

 ![insert violin plots here](./Images/violinplot.png)

+This violin plot is created using seaborn **sns.violinplot()**.
+The formatting is nearly the same as the boxplot except an extra element **inner='point'** is defined - this refers to the data points inside the plot.

 We can get some extra understanding of same data here.
 We can see a split in the petal visualisation suggesting some discrimination between the classes.